 India has more children than any other country in the world, and an estimated 1.5 million children grow up in residential institutions.
 Often privately run and poorly regulated, these institutions can leave children extremely vulnerable to abuse, exploitation and neglect.

 The saga of how 5-year-old Saroo Brierley survived life on the streets after being separated from his brother and his eventual adoption by an Australian couple inspired the 2016 movie "Lion."
 It also called attention to the plight of India’s “forgotten” children — those forced to survive without parents or family.
-Inspired by the film and UNICEF's work in India, UNICEF USA New York Board Member Purvi and Harsh Padia teamed up with UNICEF USA to launch Project Lion in 2018.
+Inspired by the film and UNICEF's work in India, UNICEF USA New York Board Member Purvi Padia and her husband, Harsh Padia, teamed up with UNICEF USA to launch Project LION in 2018.

 Improving standards of care: UNICEF is helping build stronger case management systems, care worker trainings and alternatives to juvenile detention to ensure children receive proper care.

 Scaling alternative care: UNICEF is developing more intentional family and kin-based after-care models for children who leave institutions.

 Strengthening families and communities: UNICEF is preventing the institutionalization of children and encouraging families to be the primary caregivers through support services such as cash transfer and COVID-19 relief programs.

 Providing mental health & psychosocial support: UNICEF is providing mental health services to children without parental care, as well as trainings for child protection workers to better care for and refer proper treatment to children.

 Improving child protection systems: UNICEF is working with a diversity of stakeholders including emergency call responders, police and local leaders to improve child protection systems and implement greater accountability and standards amongst care givers in institutions.